Park New Jersey Excursion

 An easy day trip from New York City

-Park, New Jersey, is certainly not for everyone.
+Park, New Jersey, but this trip is not for everyone.

 in the USA" Springsteen fans, who want to experience the

-beach, explore its old boardwalk area, and visit the central
+beach, explore its old boardwalk area, and visit its central

 The train ride to Asbury Park